yashudkl/RPS-GUI-Tkinter-py/readme.md

-The Simple Rock Paper Sisscor game with GUI
+The simple rock paper scissor game with GUI

 ## This is made buy using tkinter module of python